logo

 Content Banner

-A balanced postnatal diet is crucial for your recovery, milk production and replenishing nutrients lost during childbirth.
+A balanced postnatal diet is crucial for your recovery, milk production, and replenishment of nutrients lost during childbirth.
 A good postnatal diet should include iron-rich foods, calcium, proteins, and healthy fats.
-These nutrients can be found in foods such as spinach, lentils, eggs, nuts, and dairy products.
+These nutrients can be found in spinach, lentils, eggs, nuts, and dairy products.

-Gentle postnatal exercises promote healing, make you stronger, and help boost your mood.
+Gentle postnatal exercises promote healing, strengthen the pelvic floor, and help boost mood.
 Useful exercises include light walking, pelvic floor exercises like Kegels and gentle stretches.
-After six weeks, yoga or low-impact aerobics can be introduced with medical approval.
-This will help you regain physical fitness and energy levels safely.
+With medical approval, yoga or low-impact aerobics can be introduced after six weeks.
+These will help you safely regain physical fitness and energy levels.

 FAQs